Conference Day Two

 4:15 pm Chair’s Closing Remarks

-• Perla Breccia Senior Director of Chemistry, Astex Pharmaceuticals
+• Perla Breccia Senior Director - Chemistry, Astex Pharmaceuticals

 4:30 pm End of the 8th RNA-Targeted Drug Discovery & Development Summit